Israel lobby in the United Kingdom: Media

 BICOM is the principal group seeking to influence UK media coverage in favour of Israel.
 Influencing can be directed at media owners, executives and frontline employees.
 Some commentators are known for their expressions of support for Israel.

 In a September 2001 column in The Observer about the September 11 attacks in the United States, Richard Ingrams noted "the reluctance throughout the media to contemplate the Israeli factor" and, commenting on Britain, cited "pressure from the Israeli lobby in this country that many, even normally outspoken journalists, are reluctant even to refer to such matters."
-He also noted their reluctance to address issues he had mentioned in past columns related to Lord Levy, the Labour Party and to the "close business links with Israel" of press magnates Rupert Murdoch and Conrad Black.
+He also noted their reluctance to address issues he had mentioned in past columns related to Lord Levy, the Labour Party and to the "close business links with Israel" of the press magnates Rupert Murdoch and Conrad Black.
 Earlier in August, Times journalist, Sam Kiley, resigned from the newspaper as he claimed his work was severely censored by senior executives due to the Zionist sympathies of Rupert Murdoch.

-In 2002, Palestine Is Still the Issue, made by the documentary film maker John Pilger, was shown on ITV.
+In 2002 Palestine Is Still the Issue, made by the documentary filmmaker John Pilger, was shown on ITV.
 The Board of Deputies of British Jews, Conservative Friends of Israel and the Israeli Embassy expressed "outrage" and, according to Pilger, demanded a "pro-Israel" film.
 Pilger said the BBC would not have "dared to incur the wrath of one of the most influential lobbies in this country" by showing the film, citing comments written by Tim Llewellyn, the BBC's former Middle East correspondent, that the BBC continues to "duck" the issue.
 Pilger stated this was "one example of pressure exerted on British journalists from Zionists and the Israeli embassy."